feathersjs/feathers/docs/guides/basics/services.md

 <BlockQuote type="tip">

 There are also many other community maintained database integrations which you can explore on the [ecosystem page](/ecosystem/?cat=Database&sort=downloads).
-Since they are not part of Feathers core they are not covered in the guides here though.
+Since they are not part of Feathers core, they are outside the scope of these guides.

 </BlockQuote>